THE IMPORTANCE OF PLYOMETRIC TRAINING

 These exercises aren’t easy to perform, but nobody ever got anything worthwhile by making it easy.
 Use the step-down versions as needed, master them, then move up to the more difficult versions.

 If you’re looking to build a stronger more athletic and functional physique, we’ve got you covered.
+Check out our ATHLEAN-X programs to see which one is the best fit for your goals.

 - The need to train with bodyweight is widely accepted and practiced, but not everyone appreciates the importance of power training with explosive, plyometric exercises in their workout routines.